appscode/blog/content/post/gke-opensearch/index.md

 stash-trigger-sample-opensearch-backup   */5 * * * *   True      0        4m42s           17m
 ```

-At first let's simulate an accidental database deletion.
+At first, let's simulate an accidental database deletion.
 Here, we are going to delete the `bands` index that we have created earlier.

 ```bash
 $ curl -XDELETE --user 'admin:9aHT*ZhEK_qjPS~v' "http://localhost:9200/bands?pretty"